Financial standards of conduct.

 2.2.3. reviewed and approved in accordance with financial delegations and audit requirements.

 4.1.
-The CFO is responsible for managing investment in accordance with the Treasury management policy process.
+The CFO is responsible for managing investment in accordance with the Treasury Management Policy.

 4.2.
 RMIT establishes, manages and administers trusts in accordance with the relevant legal requirements, and accounting principles and standards in accordance with the Trusts management policy process.
 The Philanthropic Committee manages donations and trusts in accordance with the Philanthropic committee investment policy process.

 4.3.
 Borrowing of money and capital raising activities must be approved by Council subject to their functions in accordance with the Treasury Management Policy.

 5.1.
 RMIT maintains a Chart of Accounts for compliance and financial reporting purposes, which may be amended from time to time based on business requirements.

 5.2.
 The Chart of Accounts guideline provides detailed information on structure and function of segments.

 6.1.
 Assets must be recorded and classified in accordance with the Asset Management Procedure.

 6.3.
 Assets funded from external sources for research projects are owned by RMIT unless an exception applies pursuant to the Asset Management Procedure.

 10.1.
 RMIT, other than RMIT Training: